How to Fix Moisture sensor dirty on LG DLE3400W (Electric)

 Step 1

-Locate the moisture sensor bars inside the drum near the front lint screen opening — they appear as two horizontal metal strips mounted to the bulkhead.
-These bars detect dryness by measuring electrical resistance between them; when clothes bridge the gap, current flows, and as moisture drops, resistance rises until the dryer signals the cycle to end.
-Knowing their exact position prevents you from confusing them with other metal components during cleaning.
+Locate the moisture sensor bars inside the drum, positioned near the front lint screen opening.
+These bars are two horizontal metal strips mounted to the bulkhead.
+They detect dryness by measuring the electrical resistance between them; when clothes bridge the gap, current flows, and as moisture drops, resistance rises until the dryer signals the cycle to end.
+Knowing where they are keeps you from confusing them with other metal components during cleaning.

 Step 2

 Using 0000-grade steel wool, gently scrub both sensor bars to remove mineral deposits from hard water and the waxy coating left by dryer sheets.
-This buildup acts as an insulator, tricking the sensor into misreading resistance — the result is clothes that come out still damp (‘underdry’) or a dryer that runs far longer than needed (‘overdry’).
-Use the finest grade steel wool only; coarser grades can scratch the bars deeply and accelerate future corrosion.
+This buildup acts as an insulator, tricking the sensor into misreading resistance — resulting in clothes that come out damp or a dryer that runs longer than needed.
+Stick to the finest grade steel wool; coarser grades can scratch the bars and accelerate corrosion.

 Step 3

-Wipe both bars thoroughly with a soft cloth dampened with white vinegar, which neutralizes alkaline mineral deposits that steel wool may have loosened but not fully removed.
-Follow immediately with a dry cloth to prevent the vinegar from sitting on the metal and causing its own residue.
-This two-wipe sequence ensures the bars are both chemically clean and dry before testing.
+Wipe both bars thoroughly with a soft cloth dampened with white vinegar, which neutralizes alkaline mineral deposits that the steel wool may have loosened but not completely removed.
+Follow this up with a dry cloth to prevent the vinegar from sitting on the metal and causing its own residue.
+This ensures the bars are both chemically clean and dry before testing.

 Step 4

-If the bars show visible pitting, flaking, or deep corrosion that scrubbing cannot fix, the sensor assembly needs replacement rather than cleaning, since damaged bar surfaces give erratic resistance readings no amount of cleaning will correct.
-Remove the two mounting screws securing the bars to the bulkhead and disconnect the two wire connectors, noting their positions before removal.
-Before doing any disassembly, unplug the dryer from the wall outlet — the sensor wiring connects to the control circuit and carries low voltage, but the drum area is adjacent to the heating element circuit.
+If the bars show visible pitting, flaking, or deep corrosion that scrubbing can’t fix, you’ll need to replace the sensor assembly instead of just cleaning.
+Damaged bar surfaces will give erratic resistance readings that cleaning won’t resolve.
+Remove the two mounting screws holding the bars to the bulkhead and disconnect the wire connectors, noting their positions.
+And remember to unplug the dryer before disassembly — even though the sensor wiring connects to the control circuit and carries low voltage, the drum area is close to the heating element circuit.

 Step 5

-After cleaning the sensor bars, clean the lint screen and its housing channel with a long-handled brush to remove accumulated lint.
-Lint buildup restricts airflow across the sensor area, which can cause heat to concentrate near the bars and skew resistance readings independently of sensor cleanliness.
-This step also reduces fire risk, making it worthwhile to perform every time you access this area of the dryer.
+After cleaning the sensor bars, take time to clean the lint screen and its housing channel with a long-handled brush.
+This removes accumulated lint, which can restrict airflow across the sensor area and cause heat to concentrate near the bars, skewing resistance readings.
+This step also reduces fire risk, making it a worthwhile practice every time you access this part of the dryer.

 Step 6

-Run a complete Sensor Dry cycle with a full load of damp laundry to verify the repair.
-A properly functioning sensor should stop the cycle within 2–3 minutes of the clothes feeling dry to the touch; if the dryer stops too early with damp clothes or runs well past that window, the sensor bars may need a second cleaning pass or replacement.
-Note the cycle behavior so you have a clear baseline for any future troubleshooting.
+Finally, run a complete Sensor Dry cycle with a full load of damp laundry to verify your repair.
+A properly functioning sensor should stop the cycle within 2–3 minutes of the clothes feeling dry to the touch.
+If the dryer stops too early with damp clothes or runs well past that window, the sensor bars may need another cleaning or replacement.
+Keep track of the cycle behavior so you have a clear baseline for any future troubleshooting.

 Where to Buy Replacement Parts